Deer vehicle collision project

 Deer management incentive scheme pilots

 NatureScot is running two deer management incentive scheme pilot projects.
-First trialed in 2024-25, they are running for a second year in 2025-26.
+First trialed in 2024-25, they are running for a third year in 2026-27.

 The project aims to incentivise deer managers to harvest more roe and red deer (in particular female and juvenile deer) in addition to those they would normally take, and has both a rural and more urban component.

-Further information on the incentive schemes can be found on the Deer Management Incentive Scheme pilots web page.
+Further information on the incentive schemes can be found here: here.

 Venison processing and infrastructure